Trav S.D.

 Donald Travis Stewart (born 1965), known professionally as Trav S.D., is an American author, journalist, playwright and stage performer.
-He has been called a leading figure in the New Vaudeville and Indie Theater movements.
+He has been called a leading figure in the New Vaudeville and indie theater movements.

 Career

-Originally from Rhode Island, Trav S.D. started out as a stand-up comedian and studied at Trinity Rep Conservatory in Providence before moving to New York City in 1988 to self-produce and perform in his own plays.
-In 1990 he worked as a personal and administrative assistant to the singer Tony Bennett.
-Following two years in the development office of the Big Apple Circus in 1995, he founded his company Mountebanks, a platform for producing original theatre pieces and vaudeville shows through his American Vaudeville Theatre.
-He first began to attract notice in 1998 as one of a number of Lower East Side “performance comedians” colloquially known as Art Stars, working at alternative night clubs and theatres such as Surf Reality, Collective Unconscious, and The Present Company.
-In 2001, he was featured in an Adam Gopnik article for The New Yorker about New Burlesque. which led to his first book.
+Originally from Rhode Island, Trav S.D. started out as a stand-up comedian.
+He studied at Trinity Rep Conservatory in Providence before moving to New York City in 1988 to self-produce and perform in his own plays.

+In 1990, he worked as a personal and administrative assistant to the singer Tony Bennett.

+Following two years in the development office of the Big Apple Circus in 1995, Trav S.D. founded the company Mountebanks, a platform for producing original theatre pieces and vaudeville shows through his American Vaudeville Theatre.
+He first began to attract notice in 1998 as one of a number of Lower East Side "performance comedians" colloquially known as Art Stars, working at alternative night clubs and theatres such as Surf Reality, Collective Unconscious, and The Present Company.
+In 2001, he was featured in an Adam Gopnik article for The New Yorker about New Burlesque, which led to him writing his first book.

-Arts Journalist
+Arts journalism

-In 1999, Trav S.D. began contributing features and reviews to the Village Voice, Time Out New York, and American Theatre (where he was an Affiliated Writing Fellow in 2001, leading the magazine's September 11 coverage).
-He has also written for the New York Times, New York Sun, and Reason.
-From 2006 through 2009 he interviewed over 250 indie theatre artists on the Indie Theatre Now podcast for Nytheatre.com.
+In 1999, Trav S.D. began contributing features and reviews to the Village Voice, Time Out New York, and American Theatre (where he was an affiliated writing fellow in 2001, leading the magazine's September 11 coverage).
+He has also written for the New York Times, The New York Sun, and Reason.
+From 2006 through 2009, he interviewed over 250 indie theatre artists on the Indie Theatre Now podcast for Nytheatre.com.
 His "Downtown Theatre" column ran in the NYC Community Media family of papers (The Villager, Chelsea Now, Downtown Express and Gay City News) from 2008 to 2012.

-In 2008 Trav S.D. launched the arts and culture blog Travalanche, which features thousands of biographies of vaudeville, burlesque, circus, sideshow, cinema, and radio performers and other show business professionals, as well as related news, reviews, and commentary, endorsed as a resource by Dana Stevens on Slate.com.
+In 2008, Trav S.D. launched the arts and culture blog Travalanche, which features thousands of biographies of vaudeville, burlesque, circus, sideshow, cinema, and radio performers and other show business professionals, as well as related news, reviews, and commentary, endorsed as a resource by Dana Stevens on Slate.com.

 Author

-Trav S.D.'s first book No Applause, Just Throw Money: The Book That Made Vaudeville Famous, was released by Farrar, Straus & Giroux in 2005 and praised by Bette Midler in People Magazine, followed by Chain of Fools: Silent Comedy and Its Legacies from Nickelodeons to Youtube, published by Bear Manor Media in 2013 which was later cited by Jason Zinoman in The New York Times', and Rose's Royal Midgets and Other Little People of Vaudeville by Vaudevisuals Press in 2020.
-His most recent book The Marx Brothers Miscellany: A Subjective Appreciation of the World's Greatest Comedy Team was published by Bear Manor in 2024.
+Trav S.D.'s first book, No Applause, Just Throw Money: The Book That Made Vaudeville Famous, was released by Farrar, Straus and Giroux in 2005.
+It was praised by Bette Midler in People magazine.

+This was followed by Chain of Fools: Silent Comedy and Its Legacies from Nickelodeons to Youtube, published by Bear Manor Media in 2013.
+It was later cited by Jason Zinoman in The New York Times.
+Trav S.D. next wrote Rose's Royal Midgets and Other Little People of Vaudeville, published by Vaudevisuals Press in 2020.
+His most recent book, The Marx Brothers Miscellany: A Subjective Appreciation of the World's Greatest Comedy Team, was published by Bear Manor in 2024.